openhab/openhab-addons/bundles/org.openhab.binding.tacmi/README.md

 This thing reflects a connection to a node behind a specific C.M.I..
 This node could be every CAN-Capable device from TA which allows to define an CAN-Input.

-It takes the C.M.I.'s IP-Address and the CAN Node-ID from the defice behind the C.M.I. where the data is sent to / received for.
+It takes the C.M.I.'s IP-Address and the CAN Node-ID from the device behind the C.M.I. where the data is sent to / received for.
 The thing has no channels by default - they have to be added manually matching the configured inputs / outputs for the related CAN Node.
 Digital and Analog channels are supported.
 Please read TA's documentation related to the CAN-protocol - multiple analog (4) and digital (16) channels are combined so please be aware of this design limitation.

 ## Channels